NAFDAC waives 50% on registration fee of SMEs - Nigeria Today

 The National Agency for Food, Drug Administration and Control (NAFDAC) says it has waived 50 per cent on registration fee for locally manufactured products to promote Small and Medium Scale Enterprises (SMEs).

-The NAFDAC spokesperson, Dr Abubakar Jimoh, told newsmen in Abuja on Friday that the measure would go a long way to promote economic development.
+The NAFDAC spokesperson, Dr Abubakar Jimoh, told the News Agency of Nigeria (NAN) in Abuja on Friday that the measure would go a long way to promote economic development.

 Jimoh explained that it was a new policy of the agency under the leadership of its acting Director-General, Mrs Yetunde Oni.